kimutai567/Kim-s-Gadgets-website/README.md

 # Kim's Gadgets

-**Kim's Gadgets** is a simple e‑commerce landing page showcasing quality used and new tech devices — iPhones, Samsung phones, laptops, PS5 consoles, and everyday gadgets.
+**Kim's Gadgets** is a simple e‑commerce landing page showcasing quality used and new tech devices — iPhones, Samsung phones, laptops, PS5 consoles, everyday gadgetsand phone and laptop accesories.
 The site emphasizes trust, transparency, and after‑sales support.

 ---